util | R Documentation |

 x

-assume the components are lines of text.
+assumes the components of both

-The same type of object as x.
+The same type of object as x

 Christian Buchta